EvelynGM06/customer-experience-analytics/README.md

 ## Acknowledgements

-### Data Availability - NDA
+### Data Availability
-The original survey dataset is not distributed in this repository to preserve data confidentiality.
+The original survey responses are not distributed in this repository to preserve confidentiality and academic integrity.

 ### Contributors
-This project was developed as part of a collaborative academic project.
+This project was developed as part of a collaborative academic project with:

-Team members:
 - Omar José Bolaños Valencia
 - Raúl Adán Hernández González
 - Mauro Poblanno Quintero